Therapeutic Crisis Intervention: A full breakdown

 At its heart, TCI is about empowerment and collaboration.
 It moves away from a purely medical model and instead focuses on building a rapport with the person in crisis, validating their feelings, and helping them regain control.
 Several key principles underpin effective TCI:

-• Safety: The paramount concern in any crisis intervention is the safety of all involved – the individual in crisis, the intervener, and bystanders.
+- Safety: The essential concern in any crisis intervention is the safety of all involved – the individual in crisis, the intervener, and bystanders.
 This includes both physical and emotional safety.

-• Self-Determination: Respecting the individual's autonomy and right to self-determination is paramount.
+- Self-Determination: Respecting the individual's autonomy and right to self-determination is essential.
 While intervention may be necessary, the goal is to empower them to make their own choices within safe boundaries.

 The Stages of Therapeutic Crisis Intervention